devv-sam/modus/README.md

 # modus

-watches internship and hackathon feeds and posts new drops to a private Discord channel with **Apply / Skip / More like this** buttons. self-hosted, no always-on hardware beyond a $6 VPS.
+watches internship and hackathon feeds and posts new drops to a discord dm. hosted on $6 vps.

 ## setup